BradNeuberg/personal-photos-model/README.md

 I also decided to start with gray scale images only rather than full RGB images.
 This was for two reasons: 1) when I found an optimal architecture generalizing to RGB wouldn't be that hard, and 2) training and setup time would be much faster as I would be dealing with much less data (grayscale vs. color).

 With these decisions in place, I moved to setup Caffe and created a pipeline that I could run experiments on.
 I started with a collection of bash scripts but quickly moved to a unified Python based pipeline that was easier to maintain, extend, and to run quick experiments on as I tried different architectures and hyperparameter settings.
-The pipeline generated graphs such iterations vs. loss on training/validation sets:
+The pipeline generated graphs such as iterations vs. loss on training/validation sets:

 <img src="src/siamese_network_bw/logs/output0047.png" />